-Google-owner Alphabet's shares dip on rise in costs
+Google-owner Alphabet's shares fall on rise in costs

 Ad sales also suggested that there were no immediate signs of the privacy concerns affecting profits.

-Shares of the company have risen 25 percent in the past year, making it the third best performing of the FAANG group of tech stocks, trailing only Amazon (AMZN.O) and Netflix (NFLX.O).
+Alphabet’s shares have risen 25 percent in the past year, making it the third best performing of the FAANG group, trailing only Amazon and Netflix.

+The sharp declines in FAANG stocks pushed the S&P 500 .SPX and Nasdaq Composite .IXIC lower on Tuesday afternoon.

+Facebook and Amazon were each off nearly 4 percent, Netflix dipped 5 percent and Apple shed 1.6 percent.

+The technology sector .SPLRCT sank 1.47 percent, making it the biggest drag on the S&P 500 and the Nasdaq Composite. [.N]

-Reporting by Arjun Panchadar in Bengaluru; editing by Patrick Graham
+Reporting by Arjun Panchadar in Bengaluru; editing by Patrick Graham and Sai Sachin Ravikumar